 Oak wilt is a disease caused by a fungus.
 It starts with fall coloring out of season—the leaves are wilting and browning, and within a few weeks, the tree is dead.
-Once a tree has been infected, there is nothing you can do other than remove it promptly to prevent the disease from spreading to nearby healthy oak trees.
+The good news is that oak wilt is preventable and treatable.
+The bad news is that it's such an aggressive disease, it's almost always too late to save the tree by the time a homeowner or gardener notices.
+At that point, there is nothing you can do other than remove it promptly to prevent the disease from spreading to nearby healthy oak trees.
 That’s why it’s so important to know the symptoms of the disease.

 How to Identify Oak Wilt

 The first sign of oak wilt is a rapid wilting and browning of the leaves in late spring to early summer, followed by the leaves dropping.
 This starts at the top of the tree, which is not easy to inspect in tall trees.
 Use binoculars to take a closer look.

 The browning of the leaves starts at the margins of the leaf at the apex, which is the tip of the leaf.
 From there it progresses downwards along the margins towards the midrib and the leaf stem.
 The browned leaves drop to the ground.